Certora/Documentation/docs/cvl/imports.md

 Contents of additional spec files can be imported using the `import` command.
 Some parts of the imported spec files are implicitly included in the importing spec file, while others such as rules and invariants must be explicitly `use`d.
-Functions, definitions, filters and preserved blocks of the imported spec can be overriden by the importing spec.
+Functions, definitions, filters and preserved blocks of the imported spec can be overridden by the importing spec.

 ```{todo}